 Asset recovery.
-In a major breakthrough, countries agreed on asset-recovery. which is stated explicitly as "a fundamental principle of the Convention..."
-This is a particularly important issue for many developing countries where high-level corruption has plundered the national wealth, and where resources are badly needed for reconstruction and the rehabilitation of societies under new governments.
-Reaching agreement on this chapter has involved intensive negotiations, as the needs of countries seeking the illicit assets had to be reconciled with the legal and procedural safeguards of the countries whose assistance is sought.
-Several provisions specify how cooperation and assistance will be rendered.
-In particular, in the case of embezzlement of public funds, the confiscated property would be returned to the state requesting it; in the case of proceeds of any other offence covered by the Convention, the property would be returned providing the proof of ownership or recognition of the damage caused to a requesting state; in all other cases, priority consideration would be given to the return of confiscated property to the requesting state, to the return of such property to the prior legitimate owners or to compensation of the victims.
-Effective asset-recovery provisions will support the efforts of countries to redress the worst effects of corruption while sending at the same time, a message to corrupt officials that there will be no place to hide their illicit assets.
+In a major breakthrough, States agreed on asset recovery, which is explicitly referred to as a fundamental principle of the Convention.
+This is a particularly important issue for many developing countries where high-level corruption has plundered the national wealth and where resources are badly needed for reconstruction and the rehabilitation of society under new government.
+Reaching agreement on this chapter of the Convention involved intensive negotiation, as the needs of States seeking such illicit assets had to be reconciled with the legal and procedural safeguards of the States whose assistance was sought.
+Several provisions specify how cooperation and assistance are to be rendered.
+In particular, in the case of embezzlement of public funds, the confiscated property is to be returned to the State requesting it; in the case of proceeds of any other offence covered by the Convention, the property is to be returned providing proof of ownership or recognition of the damage caused to a requesting State; in all other cases, priority consideration is to be given to the return of confiscated property to the requesting State, to the return of such property to the prior legitimate owners or to compensation of the victims.
+Effective provisions on asset recovery are to support the efforts of States to redress the worst effects of corruption while, at the same time, sending a message to corrupt officials that there is no place to hide their illicit assets.